-Net income attributable to Fisery, Inc. per share-diluted was \$0.57 and \$0.56 in the first quarter of 2020 and 2019, respectively.
-Net income attributable to Fisery, Inc. per share-diluted in the first quarter of 2020 included integration costs and acquired intangible asset amortization from the application of purchase accounting associated with the acquisition of First Data, as well as a gain from the sale of a 60% interest of our Investment Services business.
-Net income attributable to Fisery, Inc. per share-diluted in the first quarter of 2019 included transaction costs associated with the acquisition of First Data.
+Net income attributable to Fisery, Inc. per share-diluted was \$0.00 and \$0.56 in the second quarter of 2020 and 2019, respectively, and was \$0.57 and \$1.12 in the first six months of 2020 and 2019, respectively.
+Net income attributable to Fisery, Inc. per share-diluted in thesecond quarter and first six months of 2020 included integration costs and acquired intangible asset amortization from the application of purchase accounting associated with the acquisition of First Data.
+In addition, net income attributable to Fisery, Inc. per share-diluted in the first six months of 2020 included a gain from the sale of a 60% interest of our Investment Services business.
+Net income attributable to Fisery, Inc. per share-diluted in the second quarter and first six months of 2019 included transaction costs and financing activities associated with the acquisition of First Data.